jeffreykegler/old_kollos/notes/misc/strand.md

      LHS(yim) == LHS(Rule(DR(yim)))
 ```

-## Creating the strand grammar
+## The suffix grammar

 Let our original grammar be `g1`.
 We also call `g1` the pre-strand grammar.
 We will need to extend `g1` to a
-"strand grammar".
+"suffix grammar".

 We will call the original grammar,
-before it has strand rules and symbols added to it,
+before it has suffix rules and symbols added to it,
 the "pre-strand grammar".
 The rules of a pre-strand grammar are pre-strand rules
 and the symbols of a pre-strand grammar are pre-strand symbols.

-To extend the pre-strand grammar to a strand grammar,
+To extend the pre-strand grammar to a suffix grammar,
 we will define,
-a set of "nucleobase symbols".
+a set of *nucleobase symbols*,
+or *nucleobases*.
 Nucleobase symbols exist to allow non-terminals to be split in half.
 Nucleobases come in right and left versions.
 For example, for the symbol `A`,